Best MacBook for Photographers iMore 2021

 Photographers have often turned to MacBooks to get the job done.
 Portable and powerful, these laptops are great for photo-editing for beginners and professionals alike.
-For most photographers, we recommend the 16-inch MacBook Pro with an i9 processor, which first arrived on the scene in 2019.
-There are other noteworthy models we've gathered to help you choose the one that fits your needs best.
+The MacBook lineup is in transition with the late 2020 arrival of Apple silicon.
+Our latest recommendations reflect this transition.
+The best MacBook for photographers is currently the 16-inch MacBook Pro with an i9 processor.
+There are other noteworthy models to consider, depending on your needs, including the best MacBook of the year overall.

 - Best Overall: 16-inch MacBook Pro (2019) i9 processor